ssc-datascience/ssc-datascience.github.io/LDA.md

   scale_x_reordered()
 ```

 In many cases this picks out very specific songs because of the sparcity of terms.
-We could remove sparse words that only appear in a few topics:
+We could remove sparse words that only appear in a few topics.
+Ideally words like Octopus, Eggman, and MeterMaid wouldn't be topic forming:

 ```r
 # remove vocabulary terms (columns) which are more than 96.7 percent zero
 DTM95 = removeSparseTerms(DTM,.967)
 # selecting the threshold is a balancing act.
 We only have 152 songs so a word must be in at least 5 songs to be kept.
 ```
+We could have used tf_idf here, so it's important to remember that it is impossible to remove the impact of data cleaning on the analysis.
-However, there is at least one song with only one or two unique words that probably shouldn't be in the mix.
+There is at least one song with only one or two unique words that probably shouldn't be in the mix.
 Sometimes with music we end up lyrical placeholders for instrumental songs.
 Those songs since they are akin to outliers in simple linear regression.
 We will remove sparse documents, i.e. those with less than 5 words or less than 5 unique words since the latter will overemphasize some words.
-We could just add way more topics and then a few topics become garbage collectors capturing single documents but we do want to explore the general themes if possible.
+We could just add way more topics and then a few topics become garbage collectors capturing single documents but we do want to explore the general themes with few topics and hense short compute time.

 ```r